jackblackCH/awesome-12-factor-10x-boilerplate-monorepo/README.md

 ## Example Stacks ( more to be defined and added by the community)

-- stacks
+- node-express
-  - node
+- node-aws-lambdas
   - package.json
   - components
-  - php (TBD)
+- php-vanilla (TBD)
+- php-lavarel
   - vendor
   - tests
   - components
   - TBD
+- python (TBD)
+  - requirements.txt
+  - components
-  - angular
+  - tbd
   - TBD
+- web-angular
+  - TBD
-  - react (
+- web-react (
   - package.json
   - tests
   - components
   - TBD
-  - python (TBD)
-    - requirements.txt
-    - components
-    - tbd
-    - TBD
+- mobile-react-native
-  - ... open for contributions
+... open for contributions
 - lerna.json (maintaining this repo and components)
 - package.json
 - docker-compose.yml (runs all the stacks that are in the repository)